Himanshu25102005/Amazon-Clone/README.md

 ## 🛠️ Tech Stack

 - **HTML** 🏗️ - Provides the structure and layout of the webpage.
-- **CSS** 🎨 - Responsible for styling, animations, and responsiveness.
+- **CSS** 🎨 - Responsible for styling, animations, and responsiveness

 ## 🚀 Installation & Usage